A couple of months ago I went for 2 days trip to Pai, Thailand.

 5. Visit the walking street

-The busy walking street is shopper’s paradise offering markets with souvenirs, lacquer-ware, unique handicrafts and hand-made clothes.
+The busy walking street is a shopper’s paradise offering markets with souvenirs, lacquer-ware, unique handicrafts, and hand-made clothes.
 Go take a walk there starting from around 6 p.m. it is very entertaining!

 How to get to Pai

 There is an airport in the town, thought the flights are rare and can be quite expensive.

 The biggest city located nearby is Chiang Mai (147 km (or 91 miles) away).
 You can go by motorbike or by minivan from there.
 Either way, it will take you approximately 4 hours to get there.
 Just keep in mind that the road is very hilly (762 curves).
 Thus, take a motorbike if you are an experienced driver and take anti motion sickness pills if you don’t feel good on a croaky road (like I am).

 Here is the bus schedule from Chiang Mai.
 Buses leave back from Pai more or less every hour and I suggest book your ticket back right after you arrive.
 Better to do it a bit in advance because it might happen that the tickets for your time will be sold out, or available seat will be far away from each other.

 Note: it is quite cold in Pai, I was freezing at night, had to ask for a second blanket in my hotel.
 Bring something warm!

 |👨👩👦 Family-friendly score:||Medium|

 |🧖♀️ Best for relax:||Pai Hot Springs resort|